nawazhabib/nawazhabib/README.md

   <tr>
     <td valign="center">

-🌱 I am Junior Software Engineer at Apex Holding Limited.
+🌱 I am Software Engineer at Apex Holding Limited.

 🎯 My Goal is to become a Java Architect.